 UX design is problem-solving at its core; my natural curiosity is what drives me to ask the right questions in order to define the problem and clarify the user’s goals.
 My ultimate aim is to make the whole interactive experience less frustrating, more productive, and more satisfying, keeping the user’s own challenges and the business needs in mind.

-I grew up in Canada, spent 10 years in Massachusetts, and have relocated to my home country in 2006, just across the border from northern Maine (yup, I’m way up there!).
+I grew up in Canada, spent 10 years in Massachusetts, and have relocated to my home country in 2006.
 I now work remotely for my client base, which mostly remains in and around the Boston area.
 When I’m not obsessing over UX design, you can find me in my art studio working on my other passion: painting.